Mikhail Oktan: Early life

-Little is known about Oktan's early life save for the fact that he was born in the city of Odesa, in modern-day Ukraine.
+Little is known about Oktan's early life although it's speculated he had Croatian origins or ancestry based on his surname Ilinich.
+It was alleged that he was born in the city of Odessa.
+In 2025, genealogists discovered his birth document.
+He was born on January 22 (February 4) as a son of a mining engineer Aleksandr Ilinich in Gosudarev Bairak (currently Horlivka in Ukraine).

 He described himself to German officers as an engineer, and was, according to historian Alexander Dallin, said by some peers to have studied economics.
 It was claimed by a newspaperman close to Oktan that he had been a member of the Communist Party of the Soviet Union prior to World War II, possibly as a propagandist or local functionary.
 This claim was also repeated in intelligence from Soviet partisans, which stated Oktan had been head of the Oryol Oblast education department prior to the outbreak of the war.

 According to a 1943 article in The New York Times, Oktan's nationality was unclear and his grasp of the Russian language was "doubtful."
 This claim is in dispute with Dallin's paper, which describes Oktan as possessing significant oratory and journalistic skill.